it-is-wednesday/markdown-footnotes-sort/README.md

 # markdown-footnotes-sort

-Sort footnotes and their links in a Markdown document.
+A [babashka](https://github.com/babashka/babashka#installation) script to sort footnotes and their links in a Markdown document.
+*The script replaces the file's content in-place!*

-For example, the script will take this:
+For example, for the following input:

 ``` markdown
 Lorem[1] ipsum[3] dolor[2] sit[3]